 Continue to the Huntsdale Fish Hatchery.
 This PA Fish and Boat Commission fish hatchery has a nice pond, known as Hidden Pond that attracts dabbling ducks as long as it remains unfrozen.
 Wood Duck nest nearby and Black-crowned Night-Heron roost here in spring and early summer.
 During migration, it is good for rails, American Bittern, Osprey, and swallows.
 It is a very reliable location for Rusty Blackbird.

 You can then travel to the West Fairview Boat Launch and East Pennsboro Township Park.
 West Fairview Boat Launch is one of the best spots to view migrating waterfowl along the Susquehanna River.
 Large flocks of waterfowl congregate along this stretch of the river with the largest numbers in spring, although fall storms can dump large flocks as well.

-If you find yourself in the Boiling Springs area grab lunch (or dessert) to go from Caffe 101 and enjoy a picnic lunch at Children’s Lake across the street.
+If you find yourself in the Boiling Springs area, pack a picnic lunch and spread out your blanket at Children’s Lake.
+Or, grab takeout from a nearby restaurant.
 This large, spring-fed lake is open year-round for resident and migrant waterfowl.
 A healthy flock of resident domestic and cross-breed ducks and geese are present, as are a few Mute Swans and seasonal migrating visitors.
 Trees surrounding the lake are also used by many species of songbirds for nesting and during migration.
-The Appalachian Trail runs along the lake through the town, and makes for a convenient and diverse habitat walk south past historic furnace remains, through a small riparian woodlands, and through agricultural fields.
+The Appalachian Trail runs along the lake through the town, and makes for a convenient and diverse habitat walk south past historic furnace remains, through a small riparian woodlands area, and through agricultural fields.